binaryage/dirac/readme.md

 That means REPL should work.

 Focus Console prompt and press `PageUp`.
-This should switch you to green-ish prompt with "cljs.user" as placeholder.
+This should switch you to green-ish prompt with "cljs.user" as a placeholder.
 Now you can type REPL commands and they will be sent to figwheel for compilation.
+Try:

+    (+ 1 2)
+    (filter odd? (range 42))
+    (doc filter)
+    (fig-status)

 The experience should be similar to entering commands directly to terminal running figwheel REPL prompt.
-To switch back to Javascript prompt, hit `PageDown` or
-`PageUp` again (it cycles between those two prompts).
+To switch back to Javascript prompt, hit `PageDown` or `PageUp` again (it cycles between those two prompts).

 The installation is still a bit involved.
 Later I will probably provide Chrome extension via Chrome Web Store.
 But integration of figwheel and cljs-devtools will have to be done on per-project basis.

 ### Credits